Prince regent: Prince regent in Germany

 In Germany, the title Prinzregent (literally prince regent) is most commonly associated with Prince Luitpold of Bavaria, who served as regent for two of his nephews, King Ludwig II of Bavaria, who was declared mentally incompetent in 1886, and King Otto of Bavaria (who had been declared insane in 1875) from 1886 until 1912.

 The years of Luitpold's regency were marked by tremendous artistic and cultural activity in Bavaria, where they are known after the regencies as the Prinzregentenjahre or the Prinzregentenzeit.
 Numerous streets in Bavarian cities and towns are called Prinzregentenstraße.
 Many institutions are named in Luitpold's honour, e.g., the Prinzregententheater in Munich.
 Prinzregententorte is a multi-layered cake with chocolate butter cream named in Luitpold's honour.

 At Luitpold's death in 1912, his son Prince Ludwig succeeded as prince regent.
-Ludwig held the title for less than a year, since the Bavarian Legislature decided to recognise him as king.
+Ludwig held the title for less than a year, since the Bavarian Legislature decided to set aside his cousin King Otto I of Bavaria and recognize him as king.